Please tell us about yourself. How does your work benefit the society?

 What did you study?

-Dr Prasad did his MSc and PhD in Biochemistry from University Baroda, India.
+Dr Prasad did his BSc in Biology, MSc and PhD in Biochemistry from University Baroda, India.

 What are the challenges in agriculture?